mighty-gerbils/gerbil/doc/reference/std/os/socket.md

-# Network Programming with Sockets
+# Raw Socket Devices

 Gerbil provides raw socket devices to support network programming with sockets.
-See the [tutorial](/tutorials/proxy.md) for example programs.
+See the [tutorial](/tutorials/proxy.md) for an example program that utilizes raw socket devices.

-## Low Level Interface
 ::: tip usage
 (import :std/os/socket)
 :::